SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/introduction/Introduction.md

 ## Key Features

-1. **Expression Oriented**: In S++, almost every "statement" is an expression, including conditional branching, conditional looping, contextual blocks, etc.
+- **Expression Oriented**: In S++, almost every "statement" is an expression, including conditional branching, conditional looping, contextual blocks, etc.

-2. **Advanced Type System**: All types in S++ are first-class.
+- **Advanced Type System**: All types in S++ are first-class.
 Flow typing, type shorthands, type inference, type aliasing, and a full generic system are all supported.
-3. **Memory Safety**: S++ follows Rust in having a strong emphasis on memory safety.
+- **Memory Safety**: S++ follows Rust in having a strong emphasis on memory safety.
 It uses a blend of techniques to ensure that memory is managed safely and efficiently, mitigating memory bugs.
-4. **Class System**: The class system in S++ is split into state and behaviour.
+- **Class System**: The class system in S++ is split into state and behaviour.
 Each class definition includes state only (attributes).
 All methods and inheritance are defined using superimposition.
+- **Superimposition**: Similar to Rust `impl`, behaviour blocks or isolated type extension blocks with controlled override capability.
-5. **Module System**: Module definitions, namespaces and directory structures are all the same in S++, providing a structured and simple module system.
+- **Module System**: Module definitions, namespaces and directory structures are all the same in S++, providing a structured and simple module system.
 All modules are "imported" but namespaced.
-6. **Functions**: Function and methods support overloading and recursion, and type-afe variadic parameters.
+- **Functions**: Function and methods support overloading and recursion, and type-afe variadic parameters.
 Functions can be called asynchronously, and closures can capture variables from their enclosing scope.
-7. **Generics**: S++ has a powerful generics system, supporting generic functions, types, and methods.
-Generic types can be constrained .
-Generic types can also be variadic, allowing for a variable number of different type arguments.
+- **Generics**: S++ has a powerful generics system, supporting generic functions, types and methods.
+Generic types can be constrained.
+Generic types can also be variadic, allowing for a variable number of type arguments.
-8. **Asynchronous functions**: S++ uses Golang like syntax for asynchronous functions, where the asynchronous convention is defined at the function call site, not the function definition, mitigating the "function color" problem.
+- **Asynchronous functions**: S++ uses Golang like syntax for asynchronous functions, where the asynchronous convention is defined at the function call site, not the function definition, mitigating the "function color" problem.
-9. **Concurrency**: Coroutines form the concurrency model in S++.
+- **Concurrency**: Coroutines form the concurrency model in S++.
 They can be suspended and resumed, support bilateral data movement, and can yield borrowed values.
 They form the basis of iteration.
-10. **Parallelism**: S++ uses threads, and their associated primitives, such as mutexes and condition variables, for parallelism.
+- **Parallelism**: S++ uses threads, and their associated primitives, such as mutexes and condition variables, for parallelism.
 This is pulled from C++, withAPIs have been modernized to fit S++.
-11. **Error Handling**: S++ uses a result-type for error handling, similar to Rust.
+- **Error Handling**: S++ uses a result-type for error handling, similar to Rust.
 This allows for more expressive error handling.
 The `?` operator cn be used to propagate errors up the call stack.
-12. **Pattern Matching**: S++ has a powerful pattern matching system.
+- **Pattern Matching**: S++ has a powerful pattern matching system.
 This allows for complex destructuring of tuples, arrays, object and variants, and can be used in conjunction with flow typing.
-13. **Loop Control Flow**.
+- **Loop Control Flow**.
 S++ provides the ability to exit or skip an iteration of an n-depth loop.
 This alsop allows variables to be returned out of loops.
   4**Operator Overloading**: S++ supports operator overloading, allowing for operators to be defined for custom types.
-    This is limited to the binary operators and the `not` operator, as S++ doesn't have unary operators.